ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 ## Load R

+### Your Own R Environment

+We recommend setting up your own R installation using Conda so you can manage your own packages and dependencies.
+You can find detailed instructions on our [Conda page](/cluster-at-yale/guides/conda).

+### System Environment

+We also provide a basic R installing on some of the clusters which you can use.
+However, if you find it is missing packages you need, we recommend setting up your own environment as described above.

 Run one of the commands below, which will list available versions and the corresponding module files:

 ```